Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/ampli.md

 Amplitude Data supports tracking analytics events from JRE programs written in Java (6 and above).

 In Java, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

-!!!example "Ampli Example"

-    See example apps that use the JRE Java and Kotlin runtimes on [GitHub](https://github.com/amplitude/ampli-examples/tree/main/jre).

 !!!info "Ampli Resources"
     - [JRE Java Ampli Examples](https://github.com/amplitude/ampli-examples/tree/main/jre/java/AmpliApp)